jamesmcginnis/worm-weather-card/info.md

 ## What's included

-- Condition-accurate animated canvas (light theme, matching the original Atmospheric Weather Card)
+- Condition-accurate atmospheric canvas that switches between day and night using your `sun.sun` entity
+- Depth-layered volumetric clouds with rim highlights and parallax drift
+- Rain, snow, lightning, fog and heat shimmer rendered for the appropriate conditions
-- Live RainViewer radar with smooth crossfade animation
+- Live RainViewer radar animating the past ~2 hours of precipitation — pinch to zoom, drag to pan
-- Forecast tab with clickable day tabs — tap any day for its hourly breakdown
+- Forecast tab with clickable day tabs showing hourly breakdown per day
-- Weather tab with hourly strip and condition tiles
+- Weather tab with current conditions, hourly strip, and condition tiles
-- Postcode / ZIP geocoding to centre the radar map on your location
+- **Sci-Fi Effects** (optional, toggleable): UFO with waving alien, USS Enterprise warping away, a sperm whale and bowl of petunias falling from the sky (with appropriate thoughts courtesy of Douglas Adams), and a swirling wormhole that opens and closes
-- iOS-style visual editor — no YAML required
+- Clean visual editor — no YAML required

 ---

 ## Requirements

 - Home Assistant 2023.9 or newer (for `weather.get_forecasts`)
-- A `weather.*` entity (the built-in Home Assistant weather integration works perfectly)
+- A `weather.*` entity

 ---